Popular search terms

 What do I do if I have received a notice?

-Contact the Registration Enforcement section quoting the reference number on the received notice/solicitor's letter.
-The reference will begin with ‘RE’ and can be found at the top of the notice.
+Contact the RTB quoting the reference number on the received notice/solicitor's letter, the reference will begin with ‘RE’ and can be found at the top of the notice.

-To discuss the required actions that may be taken or if there is a query regarding non-compliance/ legal proceedings, contact the Registration Enforcements section of the RTB on 0818-303038 (Monday to Friday 9am-5pm) or by email at email@example.com
+To discuss the required actions that may be taken or if there is a query regarding non-compliance/ legal proceedings, contact the RTB on 0818-303038 (Monday to Friday 9am-5pm) or by email at firstname.lastname@example.org

 If a tenancy is unregistered, an application to register a tenancy must be submitted on receipt of a Registration Enforcement notice.
-When a registration number is received, confirming the registration of the tenancy in question, Registration Enforcement should be contacted with this number to confirm registration and to stop legal proceedings.
+When a registration number is received, confirming the registration of the tenancy in question, the RTB should be contacted with this number to confirm registration and to stop legal proceedings.

 Report an unregistered tenancy

-If you would like to report a potential unregistered tenancy to the RTB, please email firstname.lastname@example.org with a completed Registration Enforcement referral form which is available on the RTB here.
-Alternatively, you can leave a voicemail on 0818-303038 and a member of the Registration Enforcement team will be in contact.
+If you would like to report a potential unregistered tenancy to the RTB, please email email@example.com with a completed Registration Enforcement Referral Form.
+Alternatively, you can leave a voicemail on 0818-303038 and a staff member will be in contact.